AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_rapid_prototyping.md

-# Rapid Prototyping with Empirical Force-Fields:
+# Rapid Prototyping with Empirical Force-Fields

 The aim of this tutorial is to learn how to use force-fields within FHI-vibes.
 For this purpose, we use [the Lennard-Jones Argon test case](0_intro.md#test-systems) at $20\,{\rm K}$ and perfom the exact same calculation steps discussed for LDA-Silicon in Sec.~[XXX].
 Since force evaluations for such a toy system are order of magnitudes faster compared to _ab initio_